dcnoren/Domoticz-Home-UI/README.md

 1.0 SETUP
 ===

 1.1 Unzip into a directory of an Apache/PHP server.
 Modify ajax/config_default.php to suit your needs, and RENAME to config.php.
+1.2 You may need to modify the criteria for 'light switches' and 'fans' and 'doors', in the functions.php page.
+Right now, it will only pull in Z-Wave light switches, and and doors that have the name "door" in them.

 ===